apache/cordova-docs/docs/en/edge/cordova/camera/camera.getPicture.md

 Function `camera.getPicture` opens the device's default camera application so that the user can take a picture (if `Camera.sourceType = Camera.PictureSourceType.CAMERA`, which is the default).
 Once the photo is taken, the camera application closes and your application is restored.

 If `Camera.sourceType = Camera.PictureSourceType.PHOTOLIBRARY` or `Camera.PictureSourceType.SAVEDPHOTOALBUM`, then a photo chooser dialog is shown, from which a photo from the album can be selected.
+A `CameraPopoverHandle` object, which can be used to reposition the photo chooser dialog (eg. when the device orientation changes) is returned by `camera.getPicture`.

 The return value will be sent to the `cameraSuccess` function, in one of the following formats, depending on the `cameraOptions` you specify: